First Home Scheme

 How much funding can I get and are there any costs?

 The First Home Scheme is a shared equity scheme.
-This means you can get funds from the scheme in return for a percentage ownership of the property.
-You can buy back this percentage if and when you want, and then you will fully own the home.
+This means you get funds from the scheme in return for a percentage ownership of the property.
+You can buy back this percentage if and when you want.
+If you do then you will fully own the home.

 You can get up to 30% of the market value of your new property with the First Home Scheme.
 This is reduced to 20% if you are also getting the Help to Buy Scheme.
 The minimum amount you can get is 2.5% of the property purchase price, or €10,000, whichever is higher.